nathanszig/react-gantt/README.md

 ## Additional Details

-- **Node.js Version**: This project requires Node.js version 14 or higher but 18 is recommended.
+- **Node.js Version**: This project requires Node.js version 18 or higher.

 - **React and ReactDOM**: The component is built using React and ReactDOM versions specified in the `package.json`.